 Social interaction is necessary for any Amazon parrot and the green-cheeked is no different.
 Birds that don't receive enough handling and affection can develop destructive behaviors and even become depressed.
 This can lead to self-mutilation in the form of feather plucking or other physical and emotional health problems.

 All of that can be prevented as long as owners of a green-cheeked Amazon are committed to spending time with their bird.
 Unlike other pets, parrots need daily one-on-one interaction that lasts at least a few hours.
-This will not only keep the bird happy and healthy in captivity, it also establishes a strong bond that is personally rewarding to the owner and bird.
+This will not only keep the bird happy and healthy in captivity, but it also establishes a strong bond that is personally rewarding to the owner and bird.

 As a medium-sized parrot, the green-cheeked is going to require a substantial cage.
 They love to climb and should have room to stretch their wings while inside.
 A minimum size is 2 by 3 feet and 3 to 5 feet tall.
 The more space you can provide, the happier your bird will be.